12. Data frames#

 x[["Sepal.Width"]]

-, we have access to all the stats for this column.
+, we access all the stats for this column.

 Further, if many columns are being aggregated simultaneously,